paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 > Our north star is self-documenting code that also happens to be well-documented and littered with examples.

 * Your written documents should *complement* the code, not *repeat* it.
-Put bluntly, if you end up writing this, you are likely doing it wrong:
+As an example, a documentation on top of a code example should never look like the following:

  ```rust
  /// Sends request and handles the response.